1. Can I report a bias incident anonymously?

-No. All bias incidents are not hate crimes but all hate crimes are bias incidents.
-For more information, view definitions.
+No. Not all bias incidents are considered hate crimes but all hate crimes are bias incidents.
+Read more on our Bias Response Program page.

 3. I’m not sure if what I have experienced would be considered bias, but I think it could be.
 Should I still report it?

 Yes.
 We encourage you to still submit a report.
 If you do, university officials will review it, and if you include your name, we will touch base with you to help you sort this out.

 4. If I accuse someone of bias, will that person get in trouble?

 If the severity of the incident has reached a policy violation, the person may go through a student conduct process which could include an investigation from our Affirmative Action/Equal Opportunity Office.
 If the bias incident does not violate University policy but has caused some negative impact on an individual or community, then the accused person will be followed up with in person to discuss ways to address the harm done in a restorative manner.

 5. What should I do if I witness an incident of bias toward someone else?